-- Remove the Stinger - Scrape the area with a fingernail or use tweezers to remove it. - Don't pinch the stinger -- that can inject more venom. - Control Swelling - o lce the area. - o If you were stung on your arm or leg, elevate it. - Remove any tight-fitting jewelry from the area of the sting.
-As it swells, rings or bracelets might become hard to get off. - Treat Symptoms - o Continue to ice the area - You can apply a mixture of baking soda and water or calamine lotion
+- Remove the Stinger - Scrape the area with a fingernail or use tweezers to remove it. - Do not pinch the stinger -- that can inject more venom. - Control Swelling lotion If the person has severe allergy symptoms call 911.

+- Ice the area. - o If you were stung on your arm or leg, elevate it. - Remove any tight-fitting jewelry from the area of the sting.
+As it swells, rings or bracelets might become hard to get off. - Treat Symptoms - o Continue to ice the area - You can apply a mixture of baking soda and water or calamine